How To Become A Travel Nurse In 6 Steps|2024

 For example, while the travel agency may only require 2 years of ICU experience, a level 1 trauma center with a high acuity ICU might want a nurse with a minimum of 5 years.

 Remember, if you do not meet the level of experience requirements, do not apply.
-Your application will not be considered.
+It will be a waste of yours, the agency, and the hospital’s time, and your application will not be considered.
 The more experience you have, the more desirable you are.

 6 Steps to Becoming a Travel Nurse